mathmatti/mathematics/README.md

  - latex - Contains the real content of this project.
  - legacy - Contains Licence and other law-related matters.
  - site - Contains the html/css/js output app of this project.

+# Convert html pages to pdf
+Suppose you are visiting the following page: https://baudo2048.github.io/mathematics/site/IndagineLeggiPensiero.html
+so you just change .html extension with .pdf like https://baudo2048.github.io/mathematics/site/IndagineLeggiPensiero.pdf and you get the page in pdf format.